Contact Us

 Saline vs Silicone Breast Implants

 Several times each day I am asked the question, “Saline vs Silicone Breast Implants?”
 I explain that I cannot say which is “better” because it is impossible to define “better.”
-Also, breast implant selection is a very personal decision.
-I do tell my patients that silicone implants tend to look more natural and feel more natural.
-They then must decide if this constitutes “better” in their mind.
+Also, breast implant in NYC selection is a very personal decision.

-Saline vs Silicone Breast Implants Video
+Saline and Silicone Breast Implant Video

-There are two basic choices for breast implants: Saline vs Silicone Breast Implants.
+Breast implants saline vs silicone picturesThere are two basic choices for breast implants: Silicone and Saline Implants.
 Each has advantages and disadvantages which I will discuss so that you can be more knowledgeable in your pursuit of breast augmentation.
 Both implants are composed of a solid silicone outer shell and it is the “filling” that makes each different.
 Saline implants are filled with saline salt water.

 Silicone implants are filled with a cohesive silicone gel.
 If you cut a silicone gel implant in half, the gel will not ooze out – think of the consistency of the inside of a gummy bear.
 This is a tremendous improvement over the earlier generations of silicone implants that were composed of liquid silicone oil that would run out freely from a ruptured implant.

-Saline implants are packaged unfilled
+Saline breast implants are packaged unfilled

-Saline implants are packaged unfilled.
-This means that the empty implant is placed in the breast and the surgeon fills the implant with saline fluid to the desired volume through a small fill tube.
-There are several advantages to this.
 Because the empty implant can be rolled up like a cigar, it can be placed through an incision smaller than the incision required for a silicone implant.
 Another advantage of saline implants is that the surgeon has some latitude in the amount of volume that can be added.

 The implants can generally hold a 30cc range of fluid.
 This means that a 300cc implant can be filled to anywhere between 300cc and 330cc.
 This allows for intra-operative adjustment of volume to help achieve symmetry of the breasts.
 This has a specific advantage when performing breast augmentation on women with pre-existing breast asymmetries.